mgaoann/Purdue-Data-Mine-2024/README.md

         counting how many items have the
         external ID property found")
-        E("Verify that a lot of Wikidata items are linked to that database (we want our code to be useful for a lot of entries)") end subgraph 1
+        E("Verify that a lot of Wikidata items are linked to that database as we want our code to be useful for a lot of entries") end subgraph 1
     direction LR